mpizenberg/elm-test-rs/README.md

 By default, elm-test-rs just prints to stdout the output of the tests runner, which are dependent on the `--report` option chosen (defaults to console report).
-But if you are interesting in gaining more insight on what is happening inside, you can add a verbosity level to the command.
+But if you are interested in gaining more insight on what is happening inside, you can add a verbosity level to the command.

 - `elm-test-rs -v`: Slightly verbose.
 This will print to stderr some additional info